+· leasehold improvements

-• 2 - 10 years; and
+- 2 10 years; and

+- motor vehicles under finance leases

-2 - 5 years.
+- 2 5 years.

 Leases of plant and equipment, under which the Group assumes substantially all the risks and benefits of ownership, are classified as finance leases.
 Finance leases are capitalised and depreciated over their estimated useful lives to the Group.